 Left: Caught in the first rays of sunrise.

-All the photos on this page were taken around Poole Harbour, Dorset, UK
+All these photos were taken around Poole Harbour, Dorset, UK

 These images have been reduced in size for the web.